Maria Ursula Valdez

 General method of instruction

-short lectures, student seminars, videos and reading discussions, group project, creative piece to communicate to larger audiences
+short lectures, videos and reading discussions, group project, field trips and service learning

 Class assignments and grading